 The Loppet encourages alternate transportation.
 Biking to Wirth Park is easily accessible via city bike paths.
 Bus line #7 comes right to the park on Plymouth Ave

 |Status||Through 1/13/2020||Through 2/3/2020||Through 2/24/2020||Through Race Day|

 |24 Hours of Wirth Winter - Relay Team Member||Open||$48||$60||$72||$80|

 Proceeds from the 24 Hours of Wirth Winter benefit the Loppet Foundation.
 Learn more about the Foundation's mission, vision, and values.

 Registration and transaction fees are nonrefundable, including in the event of cancellation.
 Registration is not transferable to another person or another event for any reason, including injury.
 Competing under another person’s name will result in disqualification.

-Interested in helping at 24 Hours of Wirth?
-Contact firstname.lastname@example.org or sign up below.
+Interested in helping with 24 Hours of Wirth?
+View volunteer opportunities and sign up below.